Slaves side-project Larry Pink The Human share anthemic new single ‘ELEVEN11_GTR_SONG’

-“If the last year has shown us anything it’s that we can live without many things, but to be away from our closest companions is the biggest challenge of all,” Larry Pink The Human explain of ‘ELEVEN11_GTR_SONG’.
+“If the last year has shown us anything it’s that we can live without many things, but to be away from our closest companions is the biggest challenge of all,” LARRY PINK THE HUMAN explained of ‘ELEVEN11_GTR_SONG’.

 “We wanted to write about the ones that are with us and the ones that are not, and show how much we appreciate them.
 When it’s all said and done, everybody needs someone.”